iCare has recently announced a tender for the procurement of claims management services in the NSW workers compensation scheme.

 The successful applicants will commence delivering claims management services on January 1, 2023.

-icare’s CEO Richard Harding has said the new claims model aims to create a competitive marketplace, by offering choices as well as improving on current processes to support injured workers and employers.
+icare CEO Richard Harding said the new claims model seeks to create a competitive marketplace by offering more choices and improving processes to support injured workers and employers.
+A market study last year assessed the capabilities of claims management providers.
+In January 2018, EML became the sole workers’ compensation claims agent after icare reduced scheme agents from five to one.

 Allianz, GIO and QBE were later appointed as authorised providers but only for larger businesses.